 - During summer months, the Regional Office of Education is the Issuing Officer.

-- Complete the Certificate of Physical Fitness signed by a physician certifying that the minor is able to perform the job in question.
+- Complete the Certificate of Physical Fitness (in the Work Permit Packet) signed by a physician certifying that the minor is able to perform the job in question.

 - Present documentation with a parent/guardian present.
 The parent/guardian must show a valid state issued ID or driver's license.